sveltia/sveltia-cms/README.md

 - The application renders within the dimensions of a [custom mount element](https://decapcms.org/docs/custom-mounting/), if exists[^109].
 - A custom logo defined with the `logo_url` property is displayed on the global application header and the browser tab (favicon)[^134].
 A smaller logo is also correctly positioned on the authentication page[^135].

+### Better localization

+- The application UI locale is automatically selected based on the preferred language set with the browser[^132].
+Users can also change the locale in the Settings.
+Therefore, the `locale` configuration option is ignored and `CMS.registerLocale()` is not required.
+- The List widget’s `label` and `label_singular` are not converted to lowercase, which is especially problematic in German, where all nouns are capitalized[^98].
+- Long menu item labels, especially in non-English locales, don’t overflow the dropdown container[^117].
+- We’ll soon be migrating from [svelte-i18n](https://github.com/kaisermann/svelte-i18n) to the [Fluent localization system](https://projectfluent.org/) for natural-sounding translations in every locale.

 ## Compatibility